MaxAnderberg/blog/README.md

-This is a basic blog where each post is wrapped by a div tag with a class = "post".
+Basic blog where each post is wrapped by the div tag "post".
 Naturally, this is not a realistic way of building a blog.
-To get it to work as a blog you would need to automate the post-admition page, comments, upvotes etc.
+To get it to work as a blog you would need to automate the post-admition page, comments, upvotes, etc.

 ## Goals